-Uwalomwa (2011) investigates the relationship between firms' characteristics and the level of Corporate Social Disclosures (CSD) in the Nigerian financial sector.
+Uwalomwa (2011) investigates the relationship between firms' characteristics and the level of corporate social disclosures (CSD) in the Nigerian financial sector.
 The judgmental sampling technique was used, and a total of 31 listed firms were selected for the study.
-The content analysis method was used for data analysis.
-The study observed that there is a positive association between a firm's characteristics and the level of corporate social disclosure.
-Abdurrahman (2014) examines the influence of CSR on total assets of quoted conglomerates in Nigeria.
-A secondary source of data from annual reports of quoted conglomerates in Nigeria for the period of the study (i.e. 2006-2011) was used The regression and correlational techniques were used in interpreting the result of the study.
-The result of the study shows that there is a strong positive relationship between CSR and total asset.
-An empirical study by Farouk and Hassan (2013) on the determinants of (financial and non-financial) CSR of listed Deposit Money Banks (DMB"s) in Nigeria for the period of 2005-2011 reveal that dividend paid, institutional ownership, firm growth, and leverage is positively, strongly and significantly influencing the CSR practice of listed deposit money banks in Nigeria.
-Similarly, the economic profit and firm size have a significant positive relationship on CSR of banks.
-Another study by Yao, Wang and Song (2011) on determinants of Corporate Social Responsibility Disclosure (CSRD) in China.
+The content analysis method was used for analysing the data.
+The study observed that a positive association existed between a firm's characteristics and the level of corporate social disclosure.
+Abdurrahman, (2014) examines the influence of CSR on total assets of quoted conglomerates in Nigeria.
+A secondary source of data from annual reports of quoted conglomerates in Nigeria was used, for the period of the study (i.e. 2006-2011).
+The regression and correlational techniques were used in interpreting the result of the study.
+The result of the study shows that there is a strong positive relationship between CSR and TA.
+An empirical study by Farouk and Hassan (2013) on the determinants of (financial and nonfinancial) CSR of listed Deposit Money Banks (DMB"s) in Nigeria for the period of 2005-2011 reveal that Dividend paid, Institutional ownership, Firm growth, and Leverage is positively, strongly and significantly influencing the CSR practice of listed Deposit Money banks in Nigeria, while the Economic profit and Firm size have a significant positive relationship on CSR of Banks.
+Another study by Yao, Wang and Song (2011) on determinants of corporate social responsibility disclosure (CSRD) in China.
 The study used the annual reports of over 800 listed firms on the Shanghai Stock Exchange in 2008 and 2009.
 The study found that CSRD is positively associated with firm size, media exposure, share ownership concentration and institutional shareholding.
 Based on the above evidence the following hypothesis was formulated

-H_2 There is a significant effect between firm size and corporate social performance of the Nigerian food and beverages and petroleum marketing industry.
+H_2 There is a significant effect between firm size and corporate social performance of the Nigerian food and Beverages and petroleum marketing industry.